isc-projects/kea/doc/sphinx/arm/classify.rst

 part of the DHCP message processing.
 There are currently nine mechanisms that take advantage of client classification:

-- dropping queries
+- Dropping queries.

-- subnet selection
+- Subnet selection.

-- pool selection
+- Pool selection.

-- lease limiting
+- Lease limiting.

-- rate limiting
+- Rate limiting.

-- DDNS tuning
+- DDNS tuning.

-- definition of DHCPv4 private (codes 224-254) and code 43 options
+- Defining DHCPv4 private (codes 224-254) and code 43 options.

-- assignment of different options
+- Assigning different options.

-- for DHCPv4 cable modems, the setting of specific options for use with the TFTP server address and the boot file field
+- Setting specific options for use with the TFTP server address and the boot file field for DHCPv4 cable modems.

 .. _classify-classification-steps: